Curriculum as Manifesto

 Amidst the echoing calls proclaiming the end of times that overlap and jostle with the daily directives and imperatives from the workplace and the marketplace to keep things ticking, I have read some of the best writing and I have seen some of the best films, and I have had some of the best conversations strolling through Valencia's carrers cuadriculados, Madrid's ups and downs, and even across screens.
 The flowers are blossoming much too soon and I with them.

 I have often heard that academics dislike teaching because it takes time away from research, but I can't imagine anything funner than having the freedom to put together a curriculum.
-Now, freedom might be the key word here, since many professors and instructors are instead compelled to teach things following a pre-ordained sequence: 19th Century British Literature, World History, Introduction to Astronomy.
-In his essay, "The Loss of Creature", Walker Percy posits that this sort of classroom setting is destined to kill any of the life and spark within the subject of study.
+Now, freedom might be the key word here, since many professors and instructors do not feel free.
+They are instead compelled to teach things following a pre-ordained sequence: 19th Century British Literature, World History, Introduction to Astronomy.
+In his essay, "The Loss of Creature", Walker Percy posits that the classroom setting is destined to kill any of the life and spark to be found within a given subject of study.
 And maybe that's true when lessons and their contents are stuffed together into a semester without care.
-But I also believe a curriculum can be such a powerful vector for discovery, play, and reflection.
+But I also believe that a curriculum can be such a powerful vector for discovery, play, and reflection.
 There are some curriculums that, like picking up a pair of binoculars or looking through a microscope for the very first time, have changed my life.

 The curriculum that has been coming together in my mind over the course of the first weeks of 2026 has a lot to do with technological angst of our times.
-It was not something I set out to do when I picked up the novels and essays and fragments that have inspired me, which is why I also think it is a curriculum that quickly outgrows the concerns of the times and invites the type of questions that all great works of art contain within them, which are the unanswerable ones.
+It was not something I set out to do when I picked up the novels, essays, and fragments that have inspired me, which is why I also think it is a curriculum that quickly outgrows the concerns of the times and invites the type of questions that all great works of art contain within them, which are the unanswerable ones.

 Driven Out of Our Minds: a mini-curriculum for 2026 and beyond